DavidUf11/pagination-api-challenge/README.md

 - [Express](https://expressjs.com/) as a server framework

 ### Logic
-To issue the response, we `slice` the data set using start and end indices according to the request's query parameters (or default values).
+To issue a response, we `slice` the data set using start and end indices according to the request's query parameters (or default values).
 This subset is returned to the user in JSON format.
 <br/>
 When a request is made, we first check if the request contains at least one query parameter:
 ```